podium logo

 This type of customer retention survey involves asking customers to rate their satisfaction overall.
 You can ask about your company as a whole in addition to specific interactions, products, or services.

 This customer retention survey typically uses a five-point scale.
-One is usually very dissatisfied and five is usually very satisfied.
+One is usually very dissatisfied, and five is usually very satisfied.

 You can use the results of the survey in one of two main ways.
 Some companies like to calculate an average.
 Others prefer to calculate the percentage of scores that were four or five.
 The latter lets you see the percentage of satisfied customers, which many companies feel is more useful.